(Translate this site)

 Money was awfully hard to come by in those days, and I was pretty young.
 And maybe a little too willing to resist such demands.

 "Do you hear that?"
-I asked him, as inside I tapped the exposed thick copper wire ends at my club's far end against the thin exterior sheet metal of my car door.
+I asked him, as inside I tapped the exposed copper wire at my club's far end against the thin exterior sheet metal of my car door.
 My little storage compartment simply opened up into the naked interior space of my door.

 "What's that?"
 Roddy's smile got a little less enthusiastic.

 "That's my sawed off twelve gauge," I lied.
-"I always wondered what it'd be like to shoot someone with it through the special place I made for it inside my door."
+"I've always wondered what it'd be like to shoot someone with it through the special place I made for it inside my door."
 I tried my best to look happy.

 "You're a goddamned liar!"
 Roddy challenged me.